Physical Hazards

 Centrifuge Rotor Care

-• Keeping the rotor clean and dry, to prevent corrosion.
+• Keeping the rotor clean and dry to prevent corrosion.

-• Routine inspection
+• Routine cleaning

 • Regular polishing